bmwcarit/ramses-composer-docs/ordering/manual.md

 ![](./docs/multiple_passes.png)

 Notice that we still need separate `RenderLayers` too.
-RenderPasses don't group or filter objects in any way - that's done by the `RenderLayers` and their tags.
+RenderPasses don't group or filter objects in any way - that's done by the `RenderLayers` and their tags. `RenderPasses` can only reference `RenderLayers` which have already collected and possibly sorted their content.

 In this setup, each `RenderPass` has a single `RenderLayer` attached to it, instead of all three.
 The render order of the `RenderPasses` is defined by their `Order` property: